4: Writing Straight News for Digital and Print Media

 There is much more to newswriting than learning how to "be objective."
 Striving for impartiality in news was a way to bring multiple perspectives under one banner in regional media operations in the early 1900s where partisan newspapers had previously been the norm.

-Claiming impartiality puts newswriters in a predicament where any hint of an opinion or refutation of an official source might lead to claims of bias, even when journalists are stating factually that they are being lied to.
-In subsequent sections, approaches for how to write stories with as much impartiality as possible are discussed, but so are other options for newswriters interested in demonstrating to mass audiences that they are being truthful.
+Claiming "objectivity" puts newswriters in a predicament where any hint of an opinion or refutation of an official source in news content might lead to claims of bias, even when journalists are stating factually that they are being lied to.